 - Pycnogenol: This can also help manage an imbalance in the TH1/ TH2 immunity which often leads to the pain and deleterious effects that can be seen as a result of chronic, prolonged stress, infection and exposure to unwanted stressors.
 An easily accessible and whole- food, local version of this can be found simply by looking outside and foraging for some pine needles.
 You can use these to make a calming, nervous system protective, anti-inflammatory respiratory and immune system- supportive tea or tonic using something like raw honey or oil infused with pine needles which can be used in any food recipe or salve you prefer.
 You can also use these needles to make a tincture using your choice of preferred base of either liquor, glycerine, or even vinegar for part of a great respiratory and congestion- clearing, ache and pain soothing tonic.

 - Manage Cortisol: Getting stress under control can drastically decrease the inflammation one experiences.
 Even cartoons seem to demonstrate the inflammatory effect cortisol can have when angry characters are shown having steam coming out of their ears.
 Inflammation tends to generate heat and when a person becomes stressed they can often feel it in their neck and shoulders or develop a headache.
 Magnesium can be immensely supportive for those with excessive cortisol as well as subsequent physiological responses.
 One of my favorite nutrients ever can also save the day in this event, lithium orotate.
 This is something I believe just about everybody should have in their household.
 This is a mineral that the majority of people don’t even recognize as such.
 They view it as a drug because of the way lithium is used by doctors, in excessively high and toxic doses due to the cheap form they prescribe which must fully saturate the body in order to even get to the brain.
 To the contrary, lithium orotate is only needed in small doses in the tens of milligrams yet not toxic if even taken in the hundreds of milligrams, so long as no lithium toxicity or hypothyroidism is present.
 Highly bioavailable, with its oratic acid component being found abundantly in some of the most healing natural foods.
 You can learn more about this cortisol- lowering, stress fighting nutrient in this blog post.
+Finally, but possibly most important and often neglected by those with already existent knowledge of nutrition, is eating enough.
+Cortisol will go too high when you’re in a state of full on or subtle starvation.
+Eating too little calories can have many effects on inflammation, from leading to a low body temperature or hypothyroid, to impairing digestion and detoxification.
+This allows toxins to dominate as your body isn’t strengthened like it should be to release those things regularly like it does if it’s consistently fed with enough energy, and not restricted and believing that it’s in a famine (in which case, detoxification would be the least of your priorities).

 - Pineapple: Thanks to bromelaine, the active enzyme found in this fruit, pineapple can be used to help quell respiratory illnesses as well as joint pain, muscle pain, and other aches that are often due to various forms of stagnation or energetic blockage, whether in the tissue, mucus membranes, or the blood– all of which the bromelaine found in pineapple can help to address.
 If possible, eat or juice the slightly harder core of the pineapple which is chock full of this healing enzyme.
 Papaya are another fruit containing enzymes that can be anti- inflammatory as well, particularly papain.
 These fruits may be best eaten on their own since otherwise their enzymatic activity might go to use on the other foods you’re eating instead.
 Make sure both of these fruits are organic or at the very least non-GMO as genetically modified versions are widely available on grocery store shelves.